 Women's Basketball Hall of Famer and Olympic gold medalist Bridgette Gordon is in her fifth year as an assistant coach at Wichita State and second year as Recruiting Coordinator.

 Gordon helped WSU land the highest-ever ranked recruiting class in program history when Blue Star Basketball ranked the 2012-13 incoming class at No. 47 in the nation.

 In addition to her work as a gifted recruiter, Gordon has helped Wichita State make its first two appearances in the NCAA Tournament, while capturing the program’s first and second regular- and post-season conference championships.
 The Shockers have advanced to post-season play in all four of her seasons and registered the school’s first post-season victory by toppling Oral Roberts in the 2012 WNIT.
 With Gordon on the bench, Wichita State smashed the school record for victories in 2012-13, and again in 2013-14.

-Her influence helped establish several student-athletes as dominant forces in the Missouri Valley Conference, guiding Jessica Diamond to two first-team all-conference selections, Haleigh Lankster to the 2011-12 MVC Defensive Player of the Year, and Alex Harden to the 2013 MVC Tournament MVP and back-to-back MVC Defensive Player of the Year.
+Her influence helped establish several student-athletes as dominant forces in the Missouri Valley Conference, guiding Jessica Diamond to two first-team all-conference selections, Haleigh Lankster to the 2011-12 MVC Defensive Player of the Year, and Alex Harden to the 2013 and 2014 MVC Tournament MVP and back-to-back MVC Defensive Player of the Year.

 Gordon came to WSU after three seasons as an assistant coach at Georgia State.
 Along with being an assistant coach, she was GSU's recruiting coordinator her final two seasons with the Panthers, where she helped land No. 52 ranked class in the nation.
 Georgia State improved its win total in each season Gordon spent on the bench.